disolovyov/beans/README.md

 to override the following build defaults:

     {
+      "browser": {
-      "browser": true,
+        "enabled": true,
-      "browserPaths": [<value of targetPath>],
+        "paths": [<values of paths object>],
-      "browserPrefix": "",
+        "prefix": "",
-      "browserRootModule": <same as package name>,
+        "rootModule": <same as package name>
+      },
       "copyrightFrom": <current year>,
       "license": <unspecified>,
-      "onCompile": null,
-      "sourcePath": 'src',
-      "targetPath": 'lib'
+      "hooks": {
+        "compile": null
+      },
+      "paths": {
+        "src": "lib"
       }
+    }

 A sample `beans.json` file can be found in Beans own source, since Beans is written in CoffeeScript and authored with itself, of course.
 Each key-value pair is optional.
 In detail:

-* `browser` is a switch to turn browser bundling on or off.
+* `browser.enabled` is a switch to turn browser bundling on or off.
 The bundle is created using [Stitch](https://github.com/sstephenson/stitch) and minified with [UglifyJS](http://marijnhaverbeke.nl/uglifyjs).
-* `browserPaths` is an array of source paths for Stitch.
+* `browser.paths` is an array of source paths for Stitch.
 Relative paths are resolved to the current working directory.
-Default path is the compilation target path: this is okay, since bundling happens only after everything is compiled.
+Default path is the compilation target paths array: this is okay, since bundling happens only after everything is compiled.
-* `browserPrefix` is used as a prefix for browser bundle filenames.
+* `browser.prefix` is used as a prefix for browser bundle filenames.
-* `browserRootModule` is a package module that is required automatically in the browser and attached to the global object.
+* `browser.rootModule` is a package module that is required automatically in the browser and attached to the global object.
 Beans makes Stitch's `require` run in a closure, so this function won't be available.
 The only exposed module is the specified root module.
 Make sure it exports everything you